-Though our knowledge of the lifestyle of the first Virginians is primarily based on archeology, it's a safe bet that the Native Americans did not live in a constant state of peace and perpetual harmony sharing food, fuel, and shelter.
+Though our knowledge of the lifestyle of the first Virginians is primarily based on archeology, it is a safe bet that the Native Americans did not live in a constant state of peace and perpetual harmony sharing food, fuel, and shelter.

 When humans first settled Virginia, the primary considerations of where to live were the availability of food and access to shelter from the bitter winds whipping off the ice sheet to the north.
 In the course of perhaps 20,000 years of settlement, family groups expanded and formed macro-bands of allied, related families.
 Different macro-bands of hunter-gatherers must have experienced numerous disputes over which groups would harvest animals and plant food from distinct areas.
 Later, macro-bands consolidated into tribes, with groups of unrelated people sharing the same leadership and asserting control over different territories.

 Through competition and cooperation, different tribes established separate identities.
 One obvious social or religious difference demonstrated by archeological evidence: the mound building culture of the Southwest/Shenandoah Valley/western Piedmont did not extend across the Fall Line into Tidewater.
 Archeologists studying the shape of points/tools and styles of pottery can distinguish other boundaries, after identifying the patterns associated with excavated artifacts with distinct characteristics.

 By the time Columbus reached what Europeans labelled the New World in 1492, Native Americans in Virginia had split into three main linguistic groups.

 different tribes controlled different areas at the time of European contact